Selection Criteria and Process

 Clinical fourth-year medical student clerkships are available in Maternal Fetal Medicine, Gynecologic Oncology, Reproductive Endocrinology/Infertility, Research, and Family Planning.

-Students interested in the residency are encouraged to take a fourth-year elective; however, this is not mandatory to obtain an interview or to be selected in the program.
-The elective experience is particularly valuable to those individuals who want to have hands-on experience and direct faculty contact at Banner Good Samaritan Medical Center prior to making a final decision for their residency training.
+Students interested in the residency are encouraged to take a fourth-year elective, however, this is not mandatory to obtain an interview or to be selected into the program.
+The elective experience is particularly valuable to those individuals who want to have hands-on experience and direct faculty contact at Banner Good Samaritan prior to making a final decision for their residency training.

 Since we are participating in the Electronic Residency Application Service (ERAS), all application material must be processed through ERAS.

-To be considered for an interview please have the ERAS application and all required recommendation letters (3), exclusive of the Dean's letter, on file by October 15, 2012.
+To be considered for an interview please have the ERAS application and all required recommendation letters (3), exclusive of the Dean's letter, on file by October 15, 2014.
 It is suggested at least one letter originate from an OB/GYN faculty member in your institution.
+USMLE is required.